atinder/bird-docs/docs/notifications-and-validations/edit-shopify-notifications/adding-datetime-and-delivery-method-to-shopify-staff-notification-emails-54018df8-cf5e-49d9-a756-f3ba7b71f910.md

 crisp_updated_at: 1729253194000
 ---

-When a new order is placed, it's essential that staff members receive an email with all the necessary details, including the customer's selected slot date, time, and delivery method.
+When a new order is placed, it’s essential that staff members receive an email with all the necessary details, including the customer’s selected slot date, time, and delivery method.

 1. **Access Staff Notification Settings:**